 We received conditional marketing authorization for our first product in 2019 and are launching ZYNTEGLO to treat the first patient in the commercial setting in the first half of 2020, which we hope will be the first of a sequence of marketing approvals and commercial launches for multiple products across multiple geographies.
 As we advance multiple product candidates through late-stage clinical research and plan submissions for marketing authorizations, we are expanding our operations in the United States and Europe.
 As of December 31, 2019, we had 1,060 full-time employees.
 As we pursue our development and commercialization strategy, we expect to expand our full-time employee base and to hire more consultants and contractors in the United States and Europe.
 This expected growth may place a strain on our administrative and operational infrastructure.
-As a result, our management may need to divert a disproportionate amount of its attention away from our day-today activities and devote a substantial amount of time to managing these growth activities.
+As a result, our management may need to divert a disproportionate amount of its attention away from our day-to-day activities and devote a substantial amount of time to managing these growth activities.
 Our expected growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of additional product candidates.
 If our management is unable to effectively manage our growth, our expenses may increase more than expected, our ability to generate and/or grow revenues could be reduced, and we may not be able to implement our business strategy.
-Recruiting and retaining qualified employees, consultants and advisors for our business, including scientific and technical personnel, will be critical to our success.
-Competition for skilled personnel is intense and the turnover rate can be high.
+Recruiting and retaining qualified employees, consultants and advisors for our business, including scientific and technical personnel on acceptable terms given the competition for skilled personnel is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
-We may not be able to effectively manage the expansion of our operations, which may result in weaknesses in our infrastructure, operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
+We may not be able to effectively manage the expansion of our operations, which may result in weaknesses in our infrastructure, oper